 The gcp:iam/workforcePoolIamMember:WorkforcePoolIamMember resource, part of the Pulumi GCP provider, grants IAM roles to members on workforce pools, controlling who can manage or use workforce identity federation.
-This guide focuses on three capabilities: single-member role grants, multi-member role bindings, and complete policy replacement.
+This guide focuses on three capabilities: non-authoritative single-member grants, authoritative multi-member role bindings, and complete policy replacement.

-These resources reference existing workforce pools and IAM principals.
-They differ in how they manage role assignments: WorkforcePoolIamMember adds members incrementally, WorkforcePoolIamBinding replaces all members for a role, and WorkforcePoolIamPolicy replaces the entire policy.
+These three resources reference existing workforce pools and differ in how they modify IAM policies.
+WorkforcePoolIamMember adds members incrementally without affecting others.
+WorkforcePoolIamBinding replaces all members for one role while preserving other roles.
+WorkforcePoolIamPolicy replaces the entire IAM policy.
 The examples are intentionally small.
-Combine them with your own workforce pool configuration and identity management.
+Combine them with your own workforce pool infrastructure and identity management strategy.

 import * as pulumi from "@pulumi/pulumi";